Arl-Kim/Mondrian_Art_StdDraw/README.md

 3. Split the region into 2 smaller regions of equal width, one positioned on top of another.
 Recurse on each subregion.
 4. Do no splitting.
 Just draw the region with black outline and fill it with a random color.

-This program implements this algorithm and outputs the generated mondrian art on a HTML file using a recursive splitting technique and the StdDraw Library.
+This program implements this algorithm and outputs the generated mondrian art using a recursive splitting technique and the StdDraw Library.